-This article assumes you have at least basic knowledge of linux, know how to use the shell, and most importantly, you host your site on your own VPS.
+This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple.
-I will show you through the step by step installation Jetty on centos 7.
+I will show you the step-by-step installation of Jetty on CentOS 7.

 Rename the file name to jetty:

 Step 3.
-Create user called jetty to run jetty web server on system start-up.
+Create a user called jetty to run a jetty web server on system start-up.

 Step 4.
 Configure Jetty.